HarryAllen1/jhstsa.org/pages/events/Video-Game-Design.md

 Kid’s card game, 2 to 4 players, playable on one (1) screen and one (1) keyboard at a time

+## Pre-conference Submission Requirements

+### January 23rd

+Students will submit a link to their video game, at whatever stage it is in development.

 ## Information

 |                                              |               |